 The Junior League of Evansville awards several Small Grants to local Not-For-Profit Agencies annually.
-Each grant is capped at $2,500.
-Grants will be awarded to applicants with programming that compliments the JLE Mission and/or Focus and where money will have the greatest impact.
-Applications must be for program funding rather than general operating expenses.
-The Small Grant application is typically mailed out in the September timeframe with a deadline in early November.
-The award notification will be in the following March.
-The Project Implementation committee member will work with grant recipients to draft an agreement outlining the details of the project and partnership between JLE and the partner organization.
-The funds will not be disbursed until after June.
+Each grant is capped at $5,000.
+Grants will be awarded to applicants with programming that compliments the JLE Mission, giving consideration to where money will have the greatest impact.
+Preference will be given to projects aligning with our community impact directive of women and children in poverty.
+Applications MUST be for program funding rather than general operating expenses.

 Done in a Day Grants

 Through our Done-In-A-Day (DIAD) projects, community organizations can request a group of trained volunteers for a specific one- or two-day special project or for a one-time need of extra volunteers.
 Our DIAD volunteers can provide hands-on support assisting with community events, projects or programs.
-Organizations with whom we partner for DIAD projects normally have programming that complements the JLE Mission and/or focus areas.
-Typical projects can be completed by 10 or fewer volunteers in one dayor less, working two-hour shifts.
-Examples of past Done-In-A-Day projects can be provided upon request.
-This application is only for DIAD projects that require both volunteers and funding.
-This would include volunteers working one day or less in two-hour shifts.
-Funds are limited to $1,000 per project and are to be used for the materials needed to complete the project.
+Organizations with whom we partner for DIAD projects normally have programming that complements the JLE Mission and/or our focus area of women and children in poverty.
+Typical projects can be completed by 10 or fewer volunteers in one day or less, working two-hour shifts.
+We have a membership with skills and talents, so add detail that would be beneficial to the volunteer experience and your organization/event.
+Funds are limited to $2,500 per project and are to be used for the materials needed to complete the project.